erkyrath/lectrote/README.md

 Because this relies on the Quixe interpreter, sound is not supported.
 It's also not as fast as a native interpreter.

+## But what about packaged games?

+The goal of this project is to let authors make Mac, Windows, and Linux apps out of their Inform games.

+I do not yet have all the pieces in place.
+In particular, a packaged game absolutely has to support auto-save.
+If the player quits the app and then launches it again, they should be back where they left off.
+Quixe does not yet support this feature, but I plan to add it.

 ## For developers

 If you've just downloaded the source code for this puppy, it's easy to make a runnable version.